ayamba-coder/ITS-group-PnP_Sales_Analysis-/README.md

 3. Email + Call

 ## Objectives
--How many customers were there for each approach?
+- How many customers were there for each approach?
 - What does the spread of the revenue look like overall?
 And for each method?
 - Was there any difference in revenue over time for each of the methods?
 - Based on the data, which method to recommend they continue to use?
 Some